The Grape Escape: Advertising

 The Grape Escape was advertised primarily through television commercials aired during children's television programs.
 The commercials consisted of animated claymation figures being crushed or sliced while children played the game.
-The theme song was set to the tune of the Italian song "Funiculì, Funiculà".
+The theme song was set to the tune of the Neapolitan song "Funiculì, Funiculà".

+Remake

+A new version of Grape Escape was released on January 1, 2022.
+It is mechanically much simpler than the original, as the hazards are all operated individually rather than interlinked by gears and rubber bands.
+Three of the four hazards have also been replaced, with only the stomping boot returning.